M4dNation/gpm/README.md

 - contrib

 Then, remember that any call of the script from one of those folders will make the script use relative link interprated from its calling location and not from the file location, as it's usually the case with any shell command.

+To launch the script, use the following command :

+    sh contrib/git.sh
+or
+	./contrib/git.sh

+If any permission error occure, please use the following command to add execution write:

+	chmod +x contrib/git.sh

+If everything runs well, you should have a greeting in your shell interface.

 ## CHANGELOG